KarthikS373/aegis/README.md

     </li>
     <li><a href="#clicommands">CLI Commands</a></li>
     <li><a href="#license">License</a></li>
+    <li><a href="#contributing">Contributing</a></li>
     <li><a href="#team">Team Members</a></li>
   </ol>
 </details>

 <h2 id="abouttheproject"> About the Project </h2>

-Aegis is a cutting-edge smart contract audit and analysis tool, empowered by state-of-the-art artificial intelligence, that safeguards your Solidity code against a wide range of vulnerabilities.
+Aegis is a cutting-edge smart contract audit and analysis tool, empowered by state-of-the-art artificial intelligence, that safeguards your smart contracts against a wide range of vulnerabilities.
 Traditional security approaches like manually defining patterns are time-consuming, require deep expertise, and struggle to keep up with ever-evolving threats.
 Aegis leverages the power of deep learning to offer a faster, more comprehensive solution.

-<h3 id="mission"> Mission </h3>
+<h3 id="mission"> Mission: </h3>

 Our mission is to empower developers of all skill levels with advanced security capabilities, simplifying the process of building robust and trustworthy smart contracts.

-<h3 id="valueproposition"> Value Proposition </h3>
+<h3 id="valueproposition"> Value Proposition: </h3>

 - **AI-powered Vulnerability Detection:** Our robust machine learning model, trained on extensive real-world data, accurately identifies critical vulnerabilities, exceeding the limitations of traditional rule-based approaches.
 - **Solidity Expertise:** Aegis seamlessly supports Solidity, the leading language for smart contract development, ensuring compatibility with your existing projects.